mojochao/configaro/README.md

 - provide a system that allows for hierarchical configuration data that supports dot-addressable property access
 - provide a system that allows for configuration defaults and local overrides
 - provide a system with complete test coverage
-- provide a system with complete documentation coverage
+- provide a system with complete documentation

 If this sounds appealing to you, keep on reading.